TIP 01

 WITH smartybadboy

-smartybadboy Advice:
+smartybadboy

 It is sometimes difficult for me to focus my iPhone camera on close up, delicate subjects.
 A quick fix for this is to reach out in front of the device and hold my hand parallel to the finer subject that I want to capture.
 I then double check composition and manually lock focus on my hand before removing it from the frame to take the shot.
 This almost always results in a surprisingly crisp photo of the detail I want to isolate.